 In July 2017, The Green Party introduced a bill, known as the ‘Cannabis Control Law’, to the German Federal Parliament proposing the complete legalisation of cannabis .
 The law provided a complete decriminalisation of users, and a regulated market for cultivation, wholesale, speciality shops, processing and import.
 During the negotiations, the FDP and the Left Party joined forces to create a pro-legalisation coalition.
 However, the current ruling coalition does not necessarily agree on the issue.
 Several initiatives for the controlled sale of cannabis have been proposed in the Bundestag but the government is yet to vote.

 Most recently, the Federation of German Detectives has advocated for legalisation and it remains an exciting proposition as the Grand Coalition has made significantly more progress than any previous government.

 The German cannabis industry is only going one way – international.
 Medical cannabis patients have grown 1200% in a single year and simultaneously, the government has, albeit hastily, introduced a series of licences for both domestic and international cultivators.
-Germany has ignited a fire in the heart of the European cannabis community and provided a bright spark of hope for advocates and entrepreneurs alike.
+Germany has ignited a fire in the heart of the European cannabis community and provided a bright spark of hope for cannabis patient advocates and entrepreneurs alike.